LegallyNotBlonde/Crowdfunding_ETL/README.md

 ### Overview

-The project involves building an ETL pipeline to extract and transform crowdfunding data and then load it into a PostgreSQL database.
-This process extensively uses Python and Pandas for data transformation and includes handling foreign key constraints to ensure data integrity during data loading.
+* This project demonstrates the development of an ETL (Extract, Transform, Load) pipeline to process crowdfunding data.
+* The pipeline extracts raw data, performs transformations using Python and Pandas, and loads the cleaned data into a PostgreSQL database.
+* To ensure data integrity, the project incorporates foreign key constraints during data loading.

 ___